markteekman/accessible-vue-starter/README.md

 ## Extra features

-- `blog.astro` and `posts/[id].astro` demonstrate the use of dynamic routes and provide a basic blog
 - `404.astro` provides a custom 404 error page which you can adjust to your needs
 - [Accessible Vue Components](https://github.com/markteekman/accessible-vue-components) package comes preinstalled with extra components such as Accordions, Modals and Notifications